kanbanyte/sepb/assessments/technical.md

 ```

 ## Related Terminal Commands
-The following demonstrates terminal commands and their outputs so far.\
+The following demonstrates terminal commands and their outputs.\
-Note that a few might still be WIP.
+These services assists in testing the Camera Server without having to start the Cobot Action Server.

 <!-- TOC ignore:true -->
 ### Case Service Call